rednblkx/HomeKey-ESP32/README.md

 >
 > The Grove connector does not break out the ST25R3916 IRQ pin, so the driver
 > polls the interrupt status registers over I2C instead.
 Hardware I2C at
-> 400 kHz is required - M5Stack document that SoftwareI2C latency is too high
+> 400 kHz is required - M5Stack documents that SoftwareI2C latency is too high
 > for the chip's RF timing.

 #### Ethernet